JADugas/jadugas/user-guide.md

 ## About my interactions

-### How do you coach people to do their best work and develop their talents?

-- This is a strange question, I probably won't use this question.

 ### What's the best way to communicate with you?

 - I don't check my email often, a Slack message if a short answer is needed, or a quick Zoom call if you have a discussion or more than one question is usually best for me.